UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 The picture shows an 80%-20% split of a toy dataset with 10 examples.

-Usually when we do machine learning we split the data before doing anything and put the test data in an imaginary chest lock.
+Usually, when we do machine learning we split the data before doing anything and put the test data in an imaginary chest lock.

 ---